For-profit higher education in the United States: Government scrutiny, criminal and civil investigations

 The U.S. Department of Education (DoED) proposed "gainful employment regulations" would provide more transparency and accountability to institutions that offer professional and technical training.
 According to DoED, this regulation is an attempt to "protect borrowers and taxpayers."
-In his 2015 budget proposal, President Obama recommended greater regulation of for-profit education, including a closure of the loophole that exempted GI Bill money from being used in the 90-10 formula.
+In his 2015 budget proposal, President Obama recommended greater regulation of for-profit education, including a closure of the loophole that exempted GI Bill money from being used in the 90–10 formula.

 The Trump administration revoked regulations aimed at protecting students from predatory practices by for-profit colleges, reversing the rules adopted during the Obama administration.
-In 2019, Trump's Secretary of Education Betsy DeVos issued a complete final repeal of the 2014 "gainful employment rule" (a regulation that never came into effect, but would have cut federal funding from low-quality colleges whose graduates consistently had high debt compared to their incomes).
+In 2019, Trump's Secretary of Education Betsy DeVos issued a complete final repeal of the 2014 "gainful employment rule" (a regulation that never came into effect, but would have cut federal funding from colleges whose graduates consistently had high debt compared to their incomes).
 The repeal was effective July 1, 2020.
-DeVos was also a vocal opponent of "borrower defense to repayment" applications—claims from recipients of federal student loan who sought loan forgiveness on the grounds that they were defrauded or misled by their colleges.
-DeVos derided the program as a "free money" giveaway to borrowers; during her tenure as secretary of education, Department staff were given only about 12 minutes to process each application, some of which ran to hundreds of pages.
+DeVos was also a vocal opponent of "borrower defense to repayment" applications, claims from recipients of federal student loan who sought loan forgiveness on the grounds that they were defrauded or misled by their colleges.
+DeVos derided the program as a "free money" giveaway to borrowers; during her tenure as secretary of education, department staff were given only about 12 minutes to process each application, some of which ran to hundreds of pages.

 In August 2017, DeVos instituted policies to loosen regulations on for-profit colleges.
-In September 2017, the Trump Administration proposed to remove conflict of interest rules between VA officials and for-profit colleges.
+In September 2017, the Trump administration proposed to remove conflict of interest rules between VA officials and for-profit colleges.
 In March 2018, the House Subcommittee on Labor, Health and Human Services, Education and Related Agencies began reviewing problems related to for-profit colleges and student loan debt.
-Lobbyists for the for-profit higher education industry have taken several steps to stop regulation and to fight against transparency and accountability.
-They have also supported at least two lawsuits to squash gainful employment regulations.
+Lobbyists for the for-profit higher education industry took several steps to stop regulation and to fight against transparency and accountability.
+They also supported at least two lawsuits to squash gainful employment regulations.